By Canne Holladay

 Out of the second sheet of plywood make a cut widthwise at 79.5” to make the back sheet of the shelf.
 Lay this piece across the back of the shelf and align it with all edges.
 Put in screws at the corners and in the middle of the top and bottom to secure in place.

 Use the remainder of the second sheet of plywood (measuring 16.5” x 48”) for the top of the shelf.
 Secure this piece at the corners and across the front support

 Stand the shelf upright.

-Add some staples to the back and roof of the shelves to hold the thin plywood together between the screws
+Add some brad nails to the back and roof of the shelves to hold the thin plywood together between the screws

 Measure twice, cut once